Online Dental Lab Technician Diploma and Certificate Programs

 The didactic classes are typically scheduled to run in concert with laboratory work on the same subject.
 Sample courses include:

 The use of dental materials, including resin, porcelain and metals, is presented in lectures.
 Students examine these materials in the laboratory.

 Students familiarize themselves with structure of the head and neck, as well as the location of the permanent teeth.
 The laboratory portion of the course involves scale drawings and carvings of permanent teeth.

 The construction, fitting and articulation of complete dentures is discussed.
 Students observe fabrication demonstrations and reproduce those techniques in the laboratory.

 This course explains how porcelain is fused to metal to create strong and realistic dental restorations.
 Students are taught how to fire ceramics, build metal substructures and create ceramic alloy restorations.

 Dental lab technicians can find positions in dental clinics, dental labs, dental product manufacturing companies or private dental offices.
-According to the U.S. Bureau of Labor Statistics, jobs for dental lab technicians were projected to grow 14% from 2008-2018, slightly faster than the average growth for all jobs (www.bls.gov).
-The median annual salary was $34,820 in 2009.
+According to the U.S. Bureau of Labor Statistics, jobs for dental lab technicians were projected to grow 11% from 2014-2024.
+The median annual salary was $37,190 in 2015.

 Continuing Education and Certification Information